luloxi/PunkSociety/README.md

 - **Profile creation with web2.5 login** (Twitter, Instagram, Google, etc).
 Linked wallet could be with account abstraction or creating a wallet from scratch, TBD
 - **Multi-language support**: (Spanish, etc)
 - **Accessibility support**: Text-to-speech and visual helpers to enable usage by visually and hearing impaired people
-- **Educational Content**: Make an interactive way to step-by-step user onboarding flow, and/or video material explaining the use of the platform, especially for users or collectors who may be unfamiliar with Web3 concepts, NFT minting, and/or royalties to improve user adoption.
+- **Educational Content**: Make an interactive way to step-by-step user onboarding flow, and/or video material explaining the use of the platform, especially for users or collectors who may be unfamiliar with Web3 concepts and NFT minting to improve user adoption.